kees1948/UniFLEX/Software/Networking/README.md

 =========================================================================

 [2024-06-30]
-Added 2 utilities, setnb0.t and setnb1.t.
+[depreciated] Added 2 utilities, setnb0.t and setnb1.t.
 These are to be used to setup the netblock devices to connect to the right netserver.

 You should create the devices in /dev if not already there.